 If your child is eligible for and getting free school meals at any time before 31 March 2022, they’ll remain eligible until this date.

-For guidance on how to apply online through our Family Portal see our guidelines below.
+For guidance on how to apply online through our Family Portal see "Free school meals - application guide".

 A copy of our Privacy Notice for the Family Portal is available as a download from this page.